-Swiss propose rules to encourage fintech sector
+Swiss propose light-touch rules to lure fintech sector

-ZURICH Switzerland proposed on Wednesday a light-touch regulatory regime for financial technology (fintech) companies that the government said could bolster business and competitiveness.
+ZURICH (Reuters) - Switzerland's cabinet proposed new light-touch regulations for financial technology (fintech) companies on Wednesday aimed at bolstering business and competitiveness.

-Easing rules could help reduce barriers to market entry and provide more legal certainty for the burgeoning sector, the finance ministry said as the cabinet signed off on the new approach that the ministry must now turn into draft legislation.
+Easing rules could help reduce barriers to market entry and provide more legal certainty for the burgeoning sector, said the finance ministry, which must now turn the changes into draft legislation.

+Ministry officials said draft legislation could be sent to parliament by mid-2017 after a public consultation.

+"We assume that with the steps we have prepared and the commitment we have to the overall financial services industry we can provide a solution that puts us among the top (countries) in the world that regulate this," Finance Minister Ueli Maurer told a news conference in Bern.

 Switzerland lags the likes of Britain and Singapore when it comes to fintech.
 Firms specializing in crypto currencies, for instance, say financial regulations must change for them to thrive in places like Zug, dubbed "Crypto Valley".